-The vast majority of girls were cut before age five
+The majority of girls in Burkina Faso undergo FGM/C before the age of five

 Notes: The boundaries and the names shown and the designations used on the map do not imply official endorsement or acceptance by the United Nations.
 Only categories with 25 or more unweighted cases are presented.
 Due to rounding, some of the data presented may not add up to 100 per cent.
-Data on the prevalence of FGM/C among girls and women with 'other religion,' the prevalence of FGM/C among daughters whose mothers think FGM/C should continue and on age at cutting among daughters are based on 25-49 unweighted cases.
 Prevalence data for girls aged 0 to 14 reflect their current, but not final, FGM/C status since some girls who have not been cut may still be at risk of experiencing the practice once they reach the customary age for cutting.
 Therefore, the data on prevalence for girls under age 15 is actually an underestimation of the true extent of the practice.
 Since age at cutting varies among settings, the amount of underestimation also varies and this should be kept in mind when interpreting all FGM/C prevalence data for this age group.
 Older data are used to report on age at cutting since data from the most recent survey includes some girls aged 0 to 14 years who have not undergone FGM/C but are still at risk of experiencing the practice once they have reached the customary age for cutting.
-'Health personnel' includes doctors, nurses, midwises and other health workers; 'Traditional practitioner' includes traditional circumcisers, traditional birth attendants, traditional midwives and other types of traditional practitioners.
-WHAT ARE THE PREVAILING ATTITUDES TOWARDS FGM/C?
+Health personnel includes doctors, nurses, midwives and other health workers; 'Traditional practitioner includes traditional circumcisers, traditional birth attendants, traditional midwives and other types of traditional practitioners.